 Only a Jane Campion film achieves such exultant beauty in a simple shot of hands dipping into a metal bucket filled with water.
 Her film The Power of the Dog is based on a 1967 novel by Thomas Savage.
 This western masterpiece grips the audience by the throat, only releasing to rest in the mud-soaked sensuality and uncivilized landscape of the American West.

 Campion’s mastery in depicting human desire and power dynamics is supported by unforgettable performances by the entire cast.
 Benedict Cumberbatch and Jesse Plemmons play Phil and George Burbank, two dissimilar brothers running an expansive ranch in 1925 Montana.
 Phil’s domineering masculinity and George’s frustrating meekness form an unbalanced but well-rehearsed relationship.
-They still sleep together in the same rickety bed from their childhood.
+They still share the same bedroom from their childhood.

 Phil exerts power over every inch of his desolate kingdom.
 “To play this complex, controlling monster, Cumberbatch focused on the role’s physicality as never before, learning to ride, working with animals, fully embodying Phil’s visceral dominance of his environment,” writes Roslyn Sulcas in a Nov.
 4 New York Times article.

 George marries fragile widow Rose, played by a tremulous Kirsten Dunst.
 This union lurches Phil’s domain from its routine when George moves her and her spurious son Peter (Kodi Smit-McPhee) into the large house, which was devoid of guests.
 Phil skulks around, needling mother and son to within an inch of their sanity.
 Dunst perfects Rose’s simmering anxiety, the character growing more desperate with every passing day.